letsdoit-go/guru/README.md

-# Pedal Glue App
+# Guru

-An event-driven bridge application that connects hardware controllers (pedals, pots, switches) to the Sushi audio engine.
-The application uses an internal event system for decoupled communication between all components.
+An asyncio-based Python package for building event-driven bridge applications that connect hardware controllers (pedals, pots, switches) to the Sushi audio engine.
+Built on Python's native asyncio, guru uses async/await throughout with an internal event system for decoupled communication between all components.

 ## Architecture

+### Asyncio Design

+Guru is built entirely on Python's asyncio:

+- **Async/await throughout**: All I/O operations use async/await for efficient concurrent execution
+- **TaskGroup management**: Uses `asyncio.TaskGroup` to manage concurrent tasks with proper error handling
+- **Async gRPC**: Both Sensei and Sushi clients use `grpc.aio` for non-blocking gRPC communication
+- **Async observer**: The event system supports both synchronous and asynchronous callbacks
+- **Graceful shutdown**: Signal handlers integrated with asyncio for clean shutdown

 ### Event-Driven Design